Azure/Azure-Sentinel/docs/New Playbooks Contribution Guide/readme.md

 8. **Microsoft.Logic/workflows resource (playbook content)**<br>
 This section stores the logic you created.<br>
+    * **Please remove any personal data** (most of it should have been moved to parameters).
+For example, erase Teams channel Id or Excel files path.
-Please include the hiddent tags for versioning:<br>
+    * Please include the hiddent tags for versioning:<br>
 ```Json
             "type": "Microsoft.Logic/workflows",
             "apiVersion": "2017-07-01",